 You may choose to sign a written statement waiving this notice of the additional charges.
 If you refuse to authorize the additional costs, you must retrieve your vehicle from the garage within 24 hours (even if your vehicle cannot be driven).
 If you do not remove it within 24 hours, the garage may charge you for storage.
-Upon your request, the garage must deliver to you any parts and accessories that were replaced as a result of the authorized work.
+Upon your request, the garage must deliver to you any parts and accessories that were replaced.
 They are valuable evidence if a dispute arises and you go to court.
 Additionally, the garage must keep copies of all documentation provided or signed by you.
-(NRS 487.6885)
+NRS 487.6885.